gep-methods/gep268/README.md

 ## Build and deploy

+> [!WARNING]
+> Before pushing changes to Stanford AFS, push also the changes to this repo.
+This will help us to keep track of changes and avoid differences in the material for different users.

 To push the changes to the Stanford AFS, you need first to configure your SSH connection.
-There are two options for this:
+There are two options to set up your SSH connection:

- 1. SSH into `rice.stanford.edu`:
+ 1. SSH into `rice.stanford.edu` by using:

  ```bash
  ssh <SUNET ID>@rice.stanford.edu